 Ludwig’s legacy of castle building, coupled with his mysterious death created a booming tourist economy that has easily repaid the vast amounts of money expended on building Neuschwanstein.
 Ironically, the Bavarian monarchs plan to create romantic fantasy surroundings has also been successful, with the castle featuring in many movies, most memorably in Chitty Chitty Bang Bang.
-Inspired by the story, every year thousands of visitors make their way up the mountain side, either on foot, by bus or the more traditional and expensive option of horse drawn cart.
+Inspired by Ludwig's story, every year thousands of visitors make their way up the mountain side, either on foot, by bus or horse drawn cart.
 Once at the gates of the castle, tourists can take the very short, but interesting guided tour through the finished rooms of the castle.
 Although Ludwig spent a lot of money, the castle was never actually finished and there remains many areas that are mere shadows of what was originally intended.

 There may be many visitors taking tours through the castle, but surprisingly there are very few Germans among them.
 Almost none of my German friends have actually seen the castle in person and when they have been, they are usually more interested in the actions of the many tourists than anything Ludwig built.
 Japanese tourists are usually the first thing mentioned when speaking to a German about Neuschwanstein.
 I actually think the Germans only go to marvel at the speed with which Japanese tourists pile out of their buses, do the tour, buy a load of castle based trinkets and pile back on the bus again.
 This is mostly because Japanese tourists have only nine days (on average) to see everything.
 I am guessing that there is an inherent respect for the efficiency of Japanese tourist trips that speaks profoundly to the German condition.